-From the hinterland to the coast, Scone Time is making a come-back in 2022, with local communities jumping on board in support of local Sunshine Coast Foodie, Martin Duncan, the dynamo behind Scone Time - a community morning tea held at various venues around the Sunshine Coast.
+From small towns to big towns, from the hinterland to the coast, Scone Time is returning in 2023, with local communities putting their hands up in support of local Sunshine Coast Foodie, Martin Duncan, the whizz 'kid' behind Scone Time, to promote these fabulous community morning teas at unique heritage venues.

-The very first Scone Time started in 2018 in the newly refurbished Cooroy Memorial Hall, before continuing the tradition in Montville Village Hall, Bankfoot House in the Glass House Mountains, Caloundra and Nambour Tram Terminus.
-Besides breathing life into historical 'old' buildings, Scone Time helps the 'never-too-old' to feel more connected to their community, at a fun social outing.
+The very first Scone Time was launched in 2018 in the revitalised Cooroy Memorial Hall, before extending the tradition to Montville Village Hall, Bankfoot House in the Glass House Mountains, Caloundra, Nambour Tram Terminus and now Beerwah has been added to this impressive venue list.
+As well as putting life back into our historical old buildings, Scone Time ensures that our senior young-at-hearts feel more connected to their communities, at a regular fun social outing.

-Local businesses are invited to contribute financially to help subsidise the cost of a Scone Time get-together in their community.
-Alternatively, local businesses can donate time (volunteering or table hosting) or simply pay it forward for a guest (and carer) to attend one of these social outings, as a one-off attendance.
-With the continued involvement of local companies, it is envisioned that these events will generate a positive social outcome in the community and enough income to cover the running costs, to ensure ongoing success.
+All local businesses are invited to contribute financially to help subsidise the cost of a Scone Time get-together in their community.
+Alternatively, donation of time is a fabulous option to get involved - either with volunteering or table hosting - or perhaps simply by paying it forward for a guest (and carer) to attend one of these social outings, as a one-off attendance.
+With the continued involvement of local companies, these social events will generate a positive social outcome in the community and enough income to continue covering the running costs, thereby ensuring Scone Time's ongoing success.